MasterZean/z2-stdlib/stdlib/sys.core/numeric/sys.core.lang.Int.api.md

 #### Brief
 The upper limit for the number of base 10 digits that are needed to represent a maximal value in textual form.
-In base 10, the `MaxDigitsHigh - MaxDigitsLow` most significant digits can't go though values 0-9 because they do not fit the binary representation.
+In base 10, the `MaxDigitsHigh - MaxDigitsLow` most significant digits can't go through values 0-9 because they do not fit the binary representation.

 Should not be used for buffer sizes.